pmorelli92/SoapHttpClient/README.md

 ------------------

-Then there are sugar sintax extension methods:
+Then there are syntactic sugar extension methods:

 ```csharp
 Task<HttpResponseMessage> PostAsync(